Reubencfernandes/PhantomGuard/README.md

 >- Custom Commands - command to create custom commands with (like what Dyno uses the dashboard for except entirely through a command)
 >- RSS Commands - commands to add RSS feeds to selectec channels
 >- Help commands - this is pretty self explanitory
->- Stream commands - commands to link your Twitch, YouTube, Mixer, etc accounts to the server so the server an be notified when your live
+>- Stream commands - commands to link your Twitch, YouTube, Mixer, etc accounts to the server so the server can be notified when your live

 ## Current Commands
+These are the commands currently available in PhantomGuard
 >- Gatekeeper - N/A
 >- github - N/A
 >- Administration - reload